fly8899/osm-museum-search/README.md

 # OSM-MUSEUM-SEARCH

-### What does the program do?
+### What?
-In my case, it parses europ's osm data, which is about 30gb.
-The program looks for museums with the keyword "art" on their website and persists the valid ones.
+Parse any osm data for museums with the keyword "art" on their website.

 ### Why?
 My girlfriend had a problem.
 She needed all european art museums for work, but she didn't know where to find them.